-Please see the note at the beginning of this user guide relating to historical guarterly specific guestions.
+Please see the note at the beginning of this user guide relating to historical quarterly specific questions.

 Analysts are advised to use USUWRK1-3 for analysis purposes if they are interested in this area.

 Please note that this is a multi response variable.
 Please see the note at the beginning of this User Guide regarding this type of variable.